rydmike/rydmike.github.io/issues.md

 ## CanvasKit Font Issue

-The CanvasKit font issue and demo refers to issue [**#56319**](https://github.com/flutter/flutter/issues/56319).
+The CanvasKit font issue and demo refer to issue [**#56319**](https://github.com/flutter/flutter/issues/56319).
 It has been fully resolved and can no longer be observed with newer builds, the builds below are from the time when the issue still existed show the live FAIL example still shows it.
 This demo might be of general interest since it shows multiple mobile sized page routes on the same web page used for the font comparison demo.

 * Demo with [**DomCanvas OK**](https://rydmike.com/fontissue/domcanvas/#/demo3).